 - 1 to switch to high explosive rounds.
-These explde on impact, giving consistent damage.
-Note on British cruisers 1 is armour peircing rounds, as they only have AP as an option.
+These explode on impact, giving consistent damage.
+Note on British cruisers 1 is armour piercing rounds, as they only have AP as an option.

 - 2 to switch to armour piercing rounds.
 These do more damage than high explosive, but they have to penetrate the ships armour.
-You can do immense damage with citadel hits using armour peircing.
+You can do immense damage with Citadel hits using armour piercing.
 See our main battery round options to know what rounds to use (coming soon)

 - Left button once to fire one shot, twice for an entire salvo, and hold down for sequential fire.

 - Mouse scroll to adjust zoom

 - Shift to toggle binocular view